karllhughes/learn/_posts/2021-07-28-announcing-social-collateral-from-draft-dev.md

 ## Our Offering: Social Media Collateral for Technical Content

-To solve both of the above problems, **we’re now offering social media collateral as an add-on service to our clients.**
+To solve both of the above problems, **we’re now including social media collateral in our service offering.**

-With this optional add-on service, you get:
+For each article that we write, Draft.dev will provide clients with:

 - Social media posts that you can schedule on your company Twitter and Linkedin accounts
 - Subreddit suggestions and headlines for Reddit